John Vaux: Vaux’s Tomb

 As mentioned above, in the year 1697, when Vaux and his wife were on a boat in the River Tapi, the boat capsized and both of them drowned to their deaths.
-A tomb was built to honor the couple, known as Vaux’s Tomb.
+A tomb was built to honor the couple, known as Vaux's Tomb.

 Constructed at the mouth of the river, with a dome 30 feet high, the Tomb served as a landmark for sailors and traders, signifying that they had reached the city of Surat, since the city used to be the emporium of India, a great port city and trading centre.

-The location of Vaux’s Tomb has been mentioned in Daniel Defoe’s Robinson Crusoe.
-In a poetry on Surat by Marianne Young, she mentions that the Tomb was a popular picnic destination.
+The location of Vaux's Tomb has been mentioned in Daniel Defoe's Robinson Crusoe.
+The Tomb was also a popular picnic destination and one of the main sights to see in Surat at the time.

+The tomb was razed sometime in the 1800s to build the Hazira lighthouse.
+Only a plaque remains signifying its former glory.

 Etymology of Hazira

 Hazira today is one of the major ports of India and the most important part of Surat Metropolitan Region.

 The village was originally known as Dhau.
-The name Hazira comes from Vaux’s Tomb.
-The local Gujaratis called him ‘Bakas’, or ‘Vakas’ (બકાસ/વકાસ), and called the Tomb ‘Bakasno Hajiro’ (બકાસનો હજીરો), borrowed from the Persian word ‘hajira’ meaning tomb.
+The name Hazira comes from Vaux's Tomb.
+The local Gujaratis called him 'Bakas', or 'Vakas' (બકાસ/વકાસ), and called the Tomb 'Bakasno Hajiro' (બકાસનો હજીરો), borrowed from the Persian word 'hajira' meaning tomb.
 The name changed and was given to the village of Dhau.